Travel and Health

 9. Turmeric is for it’s active component curcumin, which is anti-inflammatory.
 This is from How Not To Age.

-12. HCP for skin health, muscle recovery (glycine) and joint/bone support.
+13. HCP for skin health, muscle recovery (glycine) and joint/bone support.
 I’m on the fence if there is enough evidence to show efficacy here, and then there is the fear of contamination during the manufacturing process.
+Edit: I’ve taken out in an effort to try and decrease my IGF-1.

-13. Pea Protein Powder to slightly up my protein intake.
+14. Pea Protein Powder to slightly up my protein intake.
 I’m currently 77kg and aim for around 125g per day, but don’t track macros anymore.
 As we know, protein is a double edged sword: on one side we build muscle to fend off sarcopenia, an on the other side we activate MTOR which inhibits autophagy.
+Edit: I’ve taken out in an effort to try and decrease my IGF-1.

 Prep and Storage